Albert-Gao/blog/source/_posts/how-to-solve-the-required-module-not-found-error-in-flow-js.md

 ## 4. Fix the ESLint problem

-If you use `eslint-plugin-flow`, you will get an error like `don't use any` like when you are in the strict mode of `TypeScript`.
+If you use `eslint-plugin-flowtype`, you will get an error like `don't use any` like when you are in the strict mode of `TypeScript`.
 Simply disable ESLint check for the folder via creating a `.eslintignore` file in the root of that project and add `flow-typed/` to it.

 ## End